pl3lee/uwplan/README.md

 ## Database Design
 The database design can be found in [DATABASE_DESIGN.md](DATABASE_DESIGN.md).

+## Git Branching Strategy
+There are two long-lived branches:
+- `main`: which gets automatically deployed to the staging environment [staging.uwplan.com](https://staging.uwplan.com).
+- `production`: which gets automatically deployed to the production environment [uwplan.com](https://uwplan.com).

+For feature development, create a new branch off of `main` and open a pull request to `main` when ready for review.

+Merges to `main` will trigger a deployment to the staging environment.
+After testing on the staging environment, merge `main` into `production` to trigger a deployment to the production environment.

+Note that pull requests to `main` require that the CI checks pass, which includes running tests and linting.

 ## Contributing
 We welcome contributions!
 Please feel free to submit a Pull Request.